What is the Difference Between File Backup and Image Backup?

 What is a Disk Image Backup?

-Starting out with the concept of disk image backup which in itself can be called a number of different names such as: bare metal backup/recovery (BMR), disaster recovery backup, ghost backup, image level backup, block level backup, or a clone of your machine.
+Starting out with the concept of disk image backup which in itself can be called a number of different names such as: bare metal backup / recovery (BMR), disaster recovery backup, ghost backup, image level backup, block level backup, system image recovery or a clone of your machine.
 This is a very simple to configure type of backup where you normally have to just select an entire drive, partition, or entire machine which typically backs up the entire selection you have selected.

 Some software such as NovaBACKUP for example, allow you to backup changes since the last full disaster recovery backup.
 Where disk image backups really shine is in a complete disaster type of situation.
-For instance when your hard drive dies, your Windows will not boot or is corrupt, your machine is stolen, an upgrades goes horribly wrong, or other major disaster that requires a complete rollback of the entire machine.
+For instance when your hard drive dies, your Windows will not boot or is corrupt, your machine is stolen, an upgrades goes horribly wrong, or other major disaster that requires a complete rollback of the entire machine and do a system image recovery.
 While most disk image backup products, NovaBACKUP included, can access single files from the disk image backup in case of the need to restore a single file, file level backups are more suited to file level restores.

 What is a File-Level Backup?